 Above UML snippet shows an information expert of GRASP.
 For example, LevelImp class involves all information which is required by heroIntersectsWithMushroom() method.
 Therefore, the heroIntersectsWithMushroom() method is stored in LevelImp class.
-For the benefit, it reduces the connection between one class and another.
-Since the object can fulfill all method or task with its own information.
+Since the object can fulfill all method or task with its own information, it will reduce the connection between one class and another..

 Design pattern